 Doggie lawn – a doggie lawn is a patch of grass that can be used for your pup to potty on.
 It is a nice way to potty train your puppy and is perfect for apartment patios.

-I never would have thought that you could raise a big dog like a Boxer in a condo, but it is possible!
-Yes, it is always ideal to have a large yard for your dog.
+I never would have thought that you could raise a big dog like a Boxer pup in a condo, but it is possible!
+Yes, it is always ideal to have a large yard for your Boxer dog.
 But if you live in a condo, you just need to be creative.
-Go for long walks every single day and take the time to your Boxer to the park to get out their energy.
+Go for long walks every single day and make the time to take your Boxer pup to the park to get out their energy.
 This is where a doggie lawn comes in handy for potty training.
 Remember, if there is a will, there is a way!
+Don’t forget to reward your pup with homemade dog treats.

-There are a few things you should get your Boxer used to at a young age.
-Car rides are definitely something you want your dog to enjoy and be excited about.
-Take your pup on rides around the town to get them used to the feeling!
+There are a few things you should get your Boxer puppy used to at a young age.
+Car rides are definitely something you want your Boxer dog to enjoy and be excited about.
+Take your Boxer pup on rides around the town to get them used to the feeling!

 Of course, training in general needs to be started at a young age as well.
-The goal is to raise a healthy, happy, and obedient Boxer, like Penelope!
+The goal is to raise a healthy, happy, and an obedient Boxer pup, like Penelope!
 No one likes a neurotic ball of energy.
-Working with a local puppy training class or a training to find the best training technique for your pup.
+Working with a local Boxer puppy training class or a training to find the best training technique for your Boxer pup.

 Consistency is key.
-The good news is that Boxers are smart and want to please their owners.
+The good news is that the Boxer breed is very smart and Boxer pups always want to please their owners.
 However, they do get distracted easily.
 Start inside with less commotion and gradually work your way up to outdoors.
-Where there are birds…rabbits and new plants, all tempting distractions for your Boxer.
+Where there are birds…rabbits and new plants, all tempting distractions for your Boxer dog.

 With patience and love, you will grow an incredible bond with your Boxer.
 And you will be proud that your gentle giant has such good manners!

-Need more Boxers in your life?
-Check out our favorite Boxer Instagrams!
+Need more Boxer pups in your life?
+Check out our favorite Boxer dog Instagrams!